 Some insights on how to implement a production-quality app using Dart + Flutter

 Recently, I received a task to build a shopping app prototype using Dart + Flutter.
-The main requirements were to use the real-world e-commerce API of free choice, implement lazy products’ loading and caching, build products and their details page.
+The main requirements were to use the real-world e-commerce API of free choice, implement lazy products’ loading and caching, and build products and their details page.
 All the other implementation details were left up to me, hence I had to decide on the app architecture, state management solution, third-party packages, etc. So in this article, I will reflect on my choices, challenges and other details while implementing a production-quality prototype.

 Table of Contents

 - Reinventing the wheel

 - Test, test and then test once more

 Flutter Shopping App prototype is a simple open-source application implementing the following features:

 - Lazy loading implemented as an infinite list;